Top 7 Safety Tips for Hikers

 - Backup jacket or raincoat

-The water will prevent dehydration; the snacks are good for quick energy in case your blood sugar drops, and the first aid kit will help with scrapes and cuts.
+The water will prevent dehydration; the snacks are good for quick energy if your blood sugar drops and the first aid kit will help with scrapes and cuts.

-You should also carry a small rain poncho and a sweatshirt or jacket if the weather turns cold.
+If the weather turns cold, you should also carry a small rain poncho and a sweatshirt or jacket.

-For longer hikes, you should bring more items.
+You should bring more items for longer hikes.
 Some fire starters and waterproof matches are always a good idea.

 I advise bringing storm-resistant matches and a fire starter.
-Both of these items are small, cheap, and lightweight, making them ideal for something you hope to never need.
-They also take up little room in your hiking day pack.
+These small, cheap, and lightweight items are ideal for something you hope never to need and take up little room in your hiking day pack.

 Also, you should always bring a cell phone or some other way of calling for help if you need it.